eficode-academy/circle-ci-workshop/README.md

 The CircleCI config syntax is very straight forward.
 The trickiest part is typically indentation.
 Make sure your indentation is consistent.
 This is the single most common error in config.
 Let’s go over the nine lines in details

-* Line 1: This indicates the version of the CircleCI platform you are using.
-2.0 is the most recent version.
+* Line 1: This indicates the version of the CircleCI platform you are using. `2.0` is the most recent version.
-* Line 2-3: The jobs level contains a collection of arbitrarily named children. build is the first named child in the jobs collection.
+* Line 2-3: The `jobs` level contains a collection of arbitrarily named children. `build:` is the first named child in the jobs collection.
 In this case build is also the only job.
-* Line 6-7: The steps collection is an ordered list of run directives.
-Each run directive is executed in the order in which it was declared.
+* Line 6-7: The `steps` collection is an ordered list of `run` directives.
+Each `run` directive is executed in the order in which it was declared.
-* Line 8: The name attribute provides useful organizational information when returning warnings, errors, and output.
+* Line 8: The `name` attribute provides useful organizational information when returning warnings, errors, and output.
 The name should be meaningful to you as an action within your build process
 * Line 9-11: This is the magic.
-The command attribute is a list of shell commands that represent the work you want done.
-The initial pipe, |, indicates that there will be more than one line of shell commands.
-Here line 10 will print out Hello World! in your build shell and line 11 will print out This is the delivery pipeline
+The `command` attribute is a list of shell commands that represent the work you want done.
+The initial pipe, `|`, indicates a multi-line string containing more than one line of shell commands.
+Here line 10 will print out _Hello World!_ in your build shell and line 11 will print out _This is the delivery pipeline_

 ### Tasks

-* Paste the example into `.circleci/config.yml` and click `start building` in the CI dashboard.
+* Paste the example into `.circleci/config.yml`.
+Commit the file and push it to GitHub.
+Then go back to the CircleCI page and click *Start building* in the CI dashboard.

-You should see something like this in the logs of CircleCI:
+You should see something like this in the logs of CircleCI: (Note: The logs can be a bit hard to the first time :-), but give it a shot)

 ```bash
 #!/bin/sh -eo pipefail